While a Napa vacation can be an oenophile’s dream come true, wine is certainly not the only thing to enjoy in this bucolic region.

 Originally built to be the home of Mexican-American businessman Tiburcio Parrot in the 1880s — whose real-life biography is tinged with some soap-operatic elements — the mansion remained empty for its first 70 years of existence as Parrot died before its completion.
 Tours and tastings are offered by appointment. (springmountainvineyard.com)

 Del Dotto Vineyards (St. Helena and Napa) – This winery’s two locations are both fascinating (albeit for entirely different reasons) and both offer “cave tours” and barrel-samplings of the brand’s highly revered wines.
-Some may reject a Del Dotto tour outright simply because of the price (at the time of this writing, $50/person at the Napa location and $60/person in St. Helena), but you really will receive “a lot of bang for your buck” here.
+Some may reject a Del Dotto tour outright simply because of the price (at the time of this writing, $45/person for a bar tasting at both the Napa and St. Helena locations), but you really will receive “a lot of bang for your buck” here.

 The St. Helena location is the newer and more opulent of the two Del Dotto locations — all decked out in Italian marble, chandeliers and statuary.
 It looks like a Venetian palace!
 The historic location (on Atlas Creek Road, about 10 miles north of downtown Napa) where the caves were dug by Chinese immigrants in the 1800s is also beautiful, but it’s decidedly more laid-back.
 Whichever you choose, advance reservations are strongly recommended.